Courses & Units

 - Analyse implications of change, complexity, and ambiguity on health and work practices

-- Apply clinical governance to the provision of high standards of quality and safety in healthcare
+- Apply clinical governance to the provision of high standards of safety and quality in healthcare

 - Describe the relationship between principles of governance and legislature